rillig/gobco/README.md

 ## Adding custom test conditions

-If you want to ensure that a certain condition in your code is covered by the tests, you can insert the desired condition into the code and just assign it to the underscore:
+If you want to ensure that the tests cover a certain condition in your code, you can insert the desired condition into the code and assign it to the underscore:

 ~~~go
 func square(x int) int {